obycode/DSCAlarmSmartThings/README.md

 Required software
 -----------------
 * Arduino IDE (>v1)
-* Libraries and source of the Arduino folder in this repository
+* Libraries and sketch in the Arduino folder in this repository
-* SmartThings Device Type source code in this folder
+* SmartThings Device Type source code in this repository

 SetUp
 -----------------